 Taiwan is an economy highly dependent on international trade for its growth.
 As such, it has always been the government’s primary consideration to maintain global and regional connectedness and create a level playing field for foreign trade.
 The Office of Trade Negotiations was formerly established under the Ministry of Economic Affairs (MOEA) in 2007 to handle Taiwan’s trade negotiations against this backdrop.

 The proliferation of trade agreements in the last dozen years in the Asia-Pacific region, where Taiwan has trade interests at stake, has presented challenges and opportunities to its trade, and further made even more pressing the need to actively integrate itself into the Asia-Pacific region.
-The last decade has further seen an accelerating process of regional trade integration as well as the emergence of several trade blocs, such as the Trans-Pacific Partnership (TPP) and the Regional Comprehensive Economic Partnership (RCEP).
+The last decade has further seen an accelerating process of regional trade integration as well as the emergence of several trade blocs, such as the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).

 In light of the fact that most of these blocs’ members are Taiwan’s major trading partners, joining them is one of its most prioritized policies.
 These trade agreements usually involve ever-deepening degrees of liberalization and a maze of trade regulations spanning a wide range of affairs, the authority and responsibility for which belong to various government agencies.